christian-hofstetter/raspberry-pi-k8-cluster/README.md

 # see what has been created
 kubectl get all -n kube-system

-# launch proxy in the background
+# do a temporary port forwarding
-kubectl proxy --accept-hosts=.* --address=0.0.0.0 &
+microk8s kubectl port-forward -n kube-system service/kubernetes-dashboard 10443:443 --address 0.0.0.0

 # get config file
 kubectl config view